Augustana has vocal and instrumental ensemble for all students. These are not limited to music majors —all students are encouraged to participate.

 Since the early 1880s, annual tours have taken the Symphonic Band into 32 states for appearances in a variety of settings, including Orchestra Hall in Chicago; Town Hall in New York City; Joslyn Art Museum, Omaha Nebraska; Crouse Auditorium on the Syracuse University Campus, New York; the Ford Theatre of the Honeywell Center, Wabash, Indiana; and numerous high schools, grade schools, and churches.

 The annual concert tours typically alternate between regional and national itineraries.
 Outside the Midwest, the Symphonic Band tours on both coasts and internationally to the United Kingdom, Italy and most recently, Japan.
+In 2018, the Symphonic Band will tour southern California.

 The Symphonic Band rehearses three to five days per week and gives 20 performances.